Please, Cast your Vote for

 Issues that SID is Facing

 In 10 to 12 years and depending on whether the Commissioners keep the current % of 10% (maximum allowed by law) will be the deciding factor on exactly how much longer SID can continue.
+UPDATE: this 10-to-12-year number I'm changing due to finding out the GM and Commissioners miscalculated the assessment of benefits agreed to in the Class Action Lawsuit Settlement.
+They, SID, started their figure in 2022 when in fact the settlement back dated collection to 2019.
+This leaves us with 9 years, 2034 is when this assessment ends at the current 10% levy.

 Why can SID not re-assess or simply keep Taxing us as they currently do?